-This year’s been horrendously and wonderfully busy.
-I’ve written a novel, a novella, and done all the myriad tasks involved in getting everything setup to market and (hopefully!) sell them.
+2024 was horrendously and wonderfully busy.
+I’d written a novel, a novella, and done all the myriad tasks involved in getting everything set up to market and (hopefully!) sell them.
 By August I was completely exhausted.
-I’d just got the novella over to my editor and was facing the daunting task of completing all my edits so that I could go to my editor at the start of September.
+I’d just got the novella over to my editor and was facing the daunting task of completing all the edits to my novel so that could go to my editor at the start of September.
 I needed a break.
 To unplug and rest my eyes.
 I took a week off and decided to immerse myself in some fictional worlds.
-Being as i was so tired i’d been propping my eyelids up with matchsticks i did not have it in me to look at a book in order to read it.
+Being as I was, so very tired that I’d been propping my eyelids up with matchsticks, I did not have it in me to look at a book in order to read it.
 So, I downloaded some audiobooks on Audible and took myself off to the middle of nowhere for a while.
 One of those books was A Very English Murder, the first book in Verity Bright’s Lady Eleanor Swift mystery series.
-A cosy mystery was, I thought, exactly what I needed.

 What Makes The Lady Eleanor Swift Mysteries So Confoundingly Addictive?

-But what the hell are these books that’s so appealing?
 If you caught my review of A Very English Murder (which had been on my TBR for ages, I just never seemed to get around to it), you’ll know I had mixed feelings about that first novel.
 There were elements of it I found extremely annoying, and yet, when I got to the end I couldn’t not read the next one.
-Like, right then and there.
-It was a compulsion.

 As the books have gone on I’ve been trying to dissect what, exactly, makes the Lady Eleanor Swift Mystery series so impressively addictive.
-Before I dig into that, one point that I (finally) realised while listening to book eight (Death On A Winter’s Day); the most annoying thing about these novels may actually only be an issue because I’ve been listening to them.
-I’ve no idea what the paperback or Kindle format looks like, but I suspect there great swathes of the novel that consists of notes in Eleanor’s notebook are only so repetitive when you’re hearing it all read out loud.
+Before I dig into that, one point that I (finally) realised while listening to book eight (Death On A Winter’s Day), is that the most annoying thing about these novels may actually only be an issue because I’ve been listening to them.

 This only occurred to me in Death On A Winter’s Day when I thought to myself, “If I hear Karen Cass say “Motive?” one more bloody time I’ll scream!”
 And realised no author in their right might would possibly have written it over and over again in such quick succession had they actually been writing prose.

-So, it could be that I shot myself in the foot listening to these, I’ll test the theory when I can get my hands on the paperbacks!
+So, it could be that I shot myself in the foot listening to these.
+I’ll test the theory when I can get my hands on the paperbacks!

 Right, now that’s out of the way, here’s why I think these books are impossible to stop reading (even when they’re annoying tf out you!).